singer-harbers/Sync/README.md

 **GroupMe**
 * Log in with your <a href="https://dev.groupme.com/session/new">groupme account<a>
-* Click on bots in the top bar, and then click the yellow "create bot" button.
+* Click on bots in the top bar, and then click the orange "create bot" button.
 <p align="left"><img src="https://i.imgur.com/HoB81Jh.png" width=399 height=auto></p>

 * Choose the group that you want to be transfering messages from, name the bot, and add an avatar URL if you wish.